Understanding AWS Lambda scaling and throughput

 Anticipating handling additional load, the application builders have raised account concurrency to 7,000.
 There are no other Lambda functions running in this account, so this function can use all available account concurrency.

-- 08:59: The application already has a steady stream of requests, using 1,000 concurrent runtime environments.
+- 08:59: The application already has a steady stream of requests, using 1,000 concurrent execution environments.
 Each Lambda invocation takes 250 ms, so transactions per second are 4,000.

 - 09:01: Lambda scales by another 500 concurrent invocations per minute.
 500 requests are still throttled.
 The application can now handle 4,500 concurrent requests.